 Shareholder meetings will be held at a time and location to encourage participation in person by shareholders.
-Annual meetings are currently held in Christchurch, reflecting the head office location for the Company, and the historical shareholder base.
+Annual meetings to date have been held in Christchurch, reflecting the head office location for the Company, and the historical shareholder base.

 An issuer should allow investors the ability to easily communicate with the issuer, including providing the option to receive communications from the issuer electronically.